-The Grebe Trail is a hard surfaced, all weather path suitable for pedestrians, pushchairs and wheelchairs and covers a circuit 1.2km long, starting and finishing at the wooded Picnic Area.
-You are welcome to bring dogs, but between 1st April and 30th June they MUST be kept on a lead to avoid disturbance to nesting birds.
+The Grebe trail is a hard surfaced, all weather path suitable for pedestrians, pushchairs and wheelchairs and covers a circuit 1.2km long, starting and finishing at the wooded Picnic Area.

-The Bittern Trail is reached from the Grebe Trail by the footbridge over Hollow Brook.
-It is not a surfaced path and can be wet and muddy, so boots are advisable.
-This trail runs along the east shore, visits an open Bird Hide and returns to the footbridge, making a 1.5km circuit.
+The Bittern trail is accessible as an extension to the the Grebe trail.
+Follow the footbridge over Hollow Brook, the path is not surfaced and can be wet and muddy, so boots in wet weather wellies are advisable.
+This Trail runs along the East Shore, visits an open Bird Hide and returns to the footbridge, making a 1.5km circuit.

 The guides below provide more information on the different types of wildlife you may see on your walk.
 Don’t forget to bring a picnic in good weather and enjoy being beside the lake.

 Stay up to date with the latest Bristol Water updates

 It is well known that water mains can burst during cold weather.
 But did you know this can also happen during periods of really dry … Continue reading What happens to our mains in dry weather

 Bristol Water has been named the best water company for customer service for the second time in a row, according to new research.
 The Institute … Continue reading Bristol Water most trusted and ‘best’ at customer service

 Only 4% of the 150 litres of water we use each day is for drinking.
 The water industry is interesting as it is one of … Continue reading Saving Water